One of the faves for Shiraz. Big, bold, yet easy to drink. Punchy with black and red fruits, not to tannic. — 6 months ago

 An absolutely alluring nose with cloves, spice, dried meat and a trace of pepper.
 Barely medium weight on the palate.
 Barb loved it for that.
 Very different to Barossa or McLaren Vale Shiraz.
 Without a doubt the best Shiraz Viognier blend in Australia although Yarra Yering Dry Red No. 2 (with a few other Rhone varieties in the blend) would give it a run for its money.
-Really very good with a few years to go but pretty much at its peak. — 6 months ago
+Really very good with a few years to go but pretty much at its peak. — 8 months ago

 Concentrated extract.
 Nearly pitch black in the glass.
 Takes an hour to come to complete expression with layers of dark red fruit of cherry and plum soaked in spice.
 Remained very centered on the palette and settled in a complex, layered finish.
 Since we have been in Australia for more than six weeks I have to use the cricket lingo: this wine was all about ‘Lane and Length’.
 Much, much enjoyed it.
-Blew my head off. — a year ago
+Blew my head off. — 2 years ago

 Nice dark red colour.
 Blackcurrant on nose.